CSS Animations and Transitions

 Prepare

-Advantages of using CSS for Animations
+There are several advantages of using CSS for animations.

 - Performance: Leverages the browsers's hardware accelerations creating smoother animations and better performance.